blitzrk/resume/index.md

 I am a full-stack programmer interested in learning and doing everything from webdev to building CI servers.
-Outside of work I am an avid open-source contributor, trombone player, cook, homebrewer, and woodworker.
+Outside of work I am an avid open-source contributor, trombone player, cook, homebrewer, and backpacker.

 ## Experience

 ### IT Software Engineer (TRADOC Analysis Center - WSMR)

-February 2016 - Present
+February 2016 - August 2016

 * Led training sessions on git and development flows with git
 * Orchestrated mass deployment of Red Hat 7